-Setting time aside for devotions with the whole family can be one of the most rewarding things you do as a parent.
+Setting time aside for devotion with the whole family can be one of the most rewarding things you do as a parent.
 Teaching children to make God a priority can be a lasting lesson they take with them for the rest of their lives.
 Try these four family-friendly devotions to make your children’s time with God educational, spiritually fulfilling, and fun.

 What Does God Say About Art?